Configure Appliance-to-Appliance Encryption Using Custom Certificates

 - In theRegister Firewall Tofield, specify the DNS name used for authentication found in the custom certificate (typically the SubjectName or the SubjectAltName).
 For example, the default domain name iswfpc.service.mycluster.paloaltonetworks.com

 - Configure WildFireSecure Server Communicationsettings on Panorama.
-If you already configured secure communications between the firewall and the WildFire cluster and are using the existing custom certificate, proceed to step d.
+If you already configured secure communications between the firewall and the WildFire cluster and are using the existing custom certificate, proceed to Step 4 below.

 - On Panorama, selectPanorama> Managed WildFire Clusters> WF_cluster_name> Communication.